 While there are no hard-and-fast rules about running a successful fleet management operation, there are some key strategies that will help you get started on the right foot:

 Automate routine tasks: With advanced technology like GPS tracking software, you can automatically capture data about when and where vehicles are being driven by employees.
-This information helps you keep tabs on things like fuel usage and speeding tickets—which will enable you to optimize routes or identify drivers who might need additional training before they cause an accident while on the road.
+This information helps you keep tabs on things like fuel usage and speeding tickets—which will enable you to optimise routes or identify drivers who might need additional training before they cause an accident while on the road.

 Partner with an expert: There’s no shame in seeking outside assistance when it comes to managing a large number of assets efficiently.